APPLY at UniTo for a.y. 2020-2021 at https://apply.unito.it

-The Philosophy M.A. is a two-year program (120 ECTS credits).
-Completion of the program requires the submission and defense of a final dissertation.
+The Philosophy M.A. is a two-year programme (120 ECTS credits).
+Completion of the programme requires the submission and defence of a final dissertation.
 Normally students will have a B.A. in Philosophy, but applications from candidates with a background in other related fields will also be considered.
-To attend the program, students will be expected to have proficiency in English at the B2 level of the Council of Europe framework.
+To attend the programme, students will be expected to have proficiency in English at the B2 level of the Council of Europe framework.

-The current rate of yearly tuition fees at the University of Turin is around 580 EUR for the first installment, the second installment varying between a minimum of 0 and a maximum of approx. 2300 EUR in proportion to the income.
+The current rate of yearly tuition fees at the University of Turin is around 580 EUR for the first instalment, the second instalment varying between a minimum of 0 and a maximum of approx. 2300 EUR in proportion to income.
 Applicants will be selected through a qualitative assessment of their previous academic achievements and an interview (possibly long-distance) with the admission committee.

 The new curriculum is addressed to international students but it is also open to Italian students, as well as to Erasmus mobility from European Countries.

 The Department of Philosophy and Educational Sciences in Turin includes distinguished senior faculty members as well as young researchers with a rising research profile.
 Both research and teaching are carried out in a lively and open environment, drawing from an unusually wide scope of philosophical traditions and fostering their active and fruitful interaction.
 Beyond the formal curriculum, MA students will have the opportunity to take part in a number of additional activities, including colloquium series, seminars and conferences organised by research centres and units contributing to the Philosophy International Curriculum (the Research Group on the History of Early Modern Philosophical and Scientific Thought, the Center for Logic, Language, and Cognition, the Laboratory for Ontology, and the Center for Interdisciplinary Research on Communication), often in collaboration with national and international institutional partners.

 History of Philosophy I